mohammed-salah-zidane/ImagePerformer/README.md

     /// - Returns: An optional `ImageLoaderViewModel` instance.
     @MainActor func build() -> ImageLoaderViewModel? {
         guard let imageURL = imageURL else { return nil }
-        let imageRepository = ImageRepository(imageURL: imageURL)
+        // Create the image repository with the provided URL. let imageRepository = ImageRepository(imageURL: imageURL)
-        let networkMonitor = self.networkMonitor ??
+        // Use the provided network monitor or create a default one. let networkMonitor = self.networkMonitor ??
 NetworkMonitor()
-        let networkOperationPerformer = NetworkOperationPerformer(networkMonitor: networkMonitor)
+        // Create the network operation performer with the network monitor. let networkOperationPerformer = NetworkOperationPerformer(networkMonitor: networkMonitor)
-        let fetchImageUseCase = FetchImageUseCase(
+        // Create the fetch image use case with the repository and operation performer. let fetchImageUseCase = FetchImageUseCase(
             imageRepository: imageRepository,
             networkOperationPerformer: networkOperationPerformer
         )
+        // Build and return the ImageLoaderViewModel.
         return ImageLoaderViewModel(
             fetchImageUseCase: fetchImageUseCase,
             networkMonitor: networkMonitor